 So you have to really think about and answer this question.
 These answers won’t just come to you out of the blue, they don’t come on a platter.

 You can also see how all of these will be very different from one individual to another, making a statement of purpose, a very unique write-up.

 This is how and where you can distinguish yourself from others.
-Every single applicants SOP is going to be different because their life journey has been different.
+Every single applicant’s statement of purpose is going to be different because their life journey has been different.

 Their decisions are different, what they have learned, what they picked up, what they’ve chosen to do, what they’re passionate about.
 All of those are going to change and that’s how you can bring out the best in you.

-Let us now look at an example of a bad internship paragraph.
+Let us now look at an SOP example of a bad internship paragraph.